dojot/docs/source/using-api-interface.rst

 ----------------

 So far we got an access token and created a template and a device based on it.
-In an actual deployment, the physical device would send messages to dojot with all its attributes and their current values.
-For this tutorial we will send MQTT messages by hand to the platform, emulating such physical device.
+In an actual deployment, the physical device would publish messages to dojot with all its attributes and their current values.
+For this tutorial we will publish MQTT messages by hand to the platform, emulating such physical device.
 For that, we will use mosquitto_pub and mosquitto_sub from `mosquitto`_.

 The default message format used by dojot is a simple key-value JSON (you could